-We have assembled, through these initiatives, and our engagement with government and industry, experts who can identify the barriers to interoperability and pioneer processes to make health information exchange work on a national level.
+We are an independent, trusted advocate for nationwide health information exchange.
+The Sequoia Project, through our initiatives, and our engagement with government and industry, experts who can identify the barriers to interoperability and pioneer processes to make health information exchange work on a national level.
 We are a neutral body, inclusive of diverse participants, which allows us to create practical solutions to data exchange problems.
 As a nonprofit operating in the public interest, our governance process insures transparent oversight of this work.

 Our work takes the form of independent initiatives, each with its own mission, governance, membership and structure.
 We are an ideal home for projects that require a collaborative environment in which multiple parties with differing perspectives can work together.
 We can provide the sustaining management services and governance support required to allow new initiatives to grow and succeed.
 Our initiatives work independently but draw upon each other’s perspective and expertise as appropriate.

-- Patient Unified Lookup System for Emergencies (PULSE) is a nationwide health IT disaster response platform that can be deployed at the city, county, or state level to authenticate disaster healthcare volunteer providers.
-PULSE allows disaster workers to query and view patient documents from all connected healthcare organizations.
+A nationwide health IT disaster response platform that can be deployed at the city, county, or state level to authenticate disaster healthcare volunteer providers.